Apalaciosvillagomez/Customer-Support-Analysis-/README.md

 ## Sentiment Analysis

-Here we are going to see the base of this proyect, we will be able to se what the clients initial sentiment was and the change in sentiment after interacting with Customer Support, we will also se the sentiment in the companies tweets; this will help the companies know what type of sentiment the change in their clients and create strategies to have a more relevant change in said sentiment.
+Here we are going to see the base of this project, we will be able to see what the client's initial sentiment was and the change in sentiment after interacting with Customer Support, we will also see the sentiment in the companies tweets; this will help the companies know what type of sentiment the change in their clients and create strategies to have a more relevant change in said sentiment.

 <div align="center">
     <img src= "https://user-images.githubusercontent.com/115577909/230850250-83f0fc82-5fe5-4c73-8c00-d5840c92cd03.png">
 </div>

+### Findings

+ We can see by the sentiment analysis shown that nationalrailenq was the company with the most change in sentiment, although there where changes in sentiment, none of them quite came out one the positve side, this should be a key indicator for companies to focus on working on their customer support team.